-- (1) Audit fees billed to us by KPMG during the 2006 and 2007 fiscal years include the audit of our annual financial statements and quarterly reviews of financial statements included in our quarterly reports on Form 10-Q. Amounts billed for 2006 under Audit fees included \$111,000 in fees incurred related to our preferred stock offering. - (2) Amounts billed under audit related fees for 2007 are for professional services rendered in issuing a comfort letter in connection with the WEST 2007 offering memorandum associated with the 2007 series WEST warehouse notes. - (3) All Other Fees related to professional services rendered in support of due diligence relating to potential business expansion.
+- (1) Audit fees billed to us by KPMG during the 2008 and 2007 fiscal years include the audit of our annual financial statements and quarterly reviews of financial statements included in our quarterly reports on Form 10-Q. - (2) Amounts billed under audit related fees for 2008 are for professional services rendered in issuing a comfort letter in connection with the WEST 2008 offering memorandum associated with the 2008 series WEST term notes.
+Amounts billed under Audit-related fees during 2007 are for professional services rendered in issuing a comfort letter in connection with the WEST 2007 offering memorandum associated with the 2007 series WEST warehouse notes.